svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 geometric shape can be used, but a cubic shell is recommended.
 This volume represents the boundary between the problem and the outside world.

-To create a containing volume, create two volumes in Cubit with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
+To create a containing volume, create two volumes in Cubit/Trelis with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
 Then, subtract the smaller one from the larger one.
 The result is a containing volume for the problem.

-As mentioned above, this volume's surfaces should be assigned either vacuum or reflective boundary conditions as is appropriate for the problem.
+As mentioned above, this volume's surfaces should be assigned either vacuum or reflective boundary conditions according to the problem requirements.

 For example, consider a geometry containing 99 volumes, all of which fit inside a cube of side length 99 cm centered at the origin.
 The following commands would